xbeat/Machine-Learning/README.md

 Introduction to Agents and Multi-Agent Frameworks

 Agents are autonomous entities that can perceive their environment, make decisions, and take actions.
 Multi-agent frameworks provide a structure for multiple agents to interact and collaborate.
 This slideshow will guide you through the basics of implementing agents and multi-agent systems using Python.

+## Interpreting Regression Results in Python

+Introduction to Regression Analysis

+Regression analysis is a powerful statistical method used to examine the relationship between variables.
+It helps us understand how changes in one or more independent variables affect a dependent variable.
+In this presentation, we'll explore how to interpret regression results using Python, focusing on practical examples and actionable insights.

 ## Harmonic Function Theory with Python